Table of contents

 Developed by Brian Dean, the Skyscraper Technique gives you three simple steps to drastically increasing the number of backlinks to your site:

-Networking and creating real relationships with other businesses in your industry is incredibly important.
+Networking and creating real relationships with other businesses in your industry are incredibly important.

 When you do this, you can stop seeing them as competition and more like team members where you help each other get further in the game, particularly when it comes to backlinking.